 Inperium enables you to set permissions for specific objects (companies, contacts, etc.) and actions.
 For example, the ability to create companies or view contacts.
-Some actions are Yes/No only while for others you can set the access level to Everything, Owned or None.
-Users will have access only to data and actions allowed by the role, anything else will be hidden from view.
+Some actions are Yes/No only, while for others you can set the access level to Everything, Owned or None.
+Users will have access only to data and actions allowed by the role; anything else remains hidden from view.

-The Admin permission gives access to tenant settings in Inperium Accout and product setting in other Inperium apps.
+The Admin permission gives access to tenant settings in Inperium Account and product settings in other Inperium apps.

 |Administrator||All permissions including administration flag.|

 |Manager||Extensive permissions, including the ability to view, edit, and delete companies, contacts, etc., created by other users.|